 As well as True captures Trinity Roots’ sound, it’s underwritten compared to 2005’s followup Home, Land and Sea, and it largely coasts by on texture and groove.
 The closing ‘Little Things’ is the most memorable song on True, based around a gentle acoustic guitar riff, rather than the deep grooves that fuel the album’s other songs.

 True is a nicely captured snapshot of a uniquely New Zealand sound, but Trinity Roots would have stronger material for their second album.

 With a marked growth in artistic maturity, Trinity Root’s second album showcases more interesting lyrics and a more diverse musical approach.
 Without ever feeling hurried, the album’s nine songs gradually ebb and flow over an hour, among washes of gentle Fender Rhodes, gently strummed guitars and a fluid rhythm section, all minimally arranged for maximum effect.

 There are still grooves like ‘Longs I For You’ and ‘Way I Feel’, but they feel stronger when they’re surrounded by more diversity.
 The opening ‘Aotearoa’ feels like a short pōwhiri for the album, while the concluding title track – a straightforward tribute to New Zealand – has a directness and grandiosity that makes it stand out, providing a climactic conclusion without abandoning the subtleties of the remainder of the record.

 A few more great individual pieces would elevate this record to even greater heights, but as a mood piece Home, Land and Sea is all but impeccable.

 2015, not yet rated

-The group’s reunion album after a hiatus, where Warren Maxwell fronted the more rock-oriented Little Bushman.
-Citizen has received lukewarm reviews, and I’ve been a little less interested in hearing it.
+The group’s reunion album after a hiatus, during which Warren Maxwell fronted the more rock-oriented Little Bushman.
+Citizen has received lukewarm reviews, and I’ve been less interested in hearing it.